menu

 Demographics

-The citizens of Tiltonsville are slightly better educated than the national average of 21.84% for all cities and towns, with 22.69% of adults in Tiltonsville having a bachelor's degree or advanced degree.
+The education level of Tiltonsville citizens is a little higher than the average for US cities and towns: 22.69% of adults in Tiltonsville have at least a bachelor's degree.

 The per capita income in Tiltonsville in 2022 was $29,980, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $119,920 for a family of four.
 However, Tiltonsville contains both very wealthy and poor people as well.